10up/wpsnapshots/README.md

 ```
 ## Configure

 WP Projects currently relies on AWS to store files and data.
-As such, you need to connect to AWS or a "repository":
+As such, you need to connect to a "repository" hosted on AWS:

 ```
 wpprojects connect 10up